Anopheles stephensi: Hosts

 Hosts include Bos taurus, Mus musculus and Pimephales promelas.

 Parasites

-A. stephensi is a vector of bovine leukemia virus and Plasmodium berghei.
+Anopheles stephensi is a vector of bovine leukemia virus and Plasmodium berghei.
 Mack and Vandenberg performed a series of experiments 1978-1979 finding that P. berghei derives nutrients from A. stephensi hemolymph during the sporogonic phase.
 A. stephensi is an important vector for the human malaria species Plasmodium falciparum.

 Biochemistry

 Mack and Vandenberg characterized A. stephensi's hemolymph composition in the late 1970s.

 Distribution

-A. stephensi is a subtropical species that predominates in the Indian subcontinent (except Nepal and Sri Lanka) and is also distributed across the Middle East and South Asia region, existing in countries such as: Afghanistan, Bahrain, Bangladesh, China, Egypt, India, Iran, Iraq, Oman, Pakistan, Saudi Arabia, and Thailand.
-A. stephensi was discovered to be established on the continent of Africa, in Djibouti on the Horn of Africa in 2012 or 2013, in 2016 in Ethiopia, Sri Lanka in 2017, and in 2019 in the Republic of the Sudan/North Sudan.
+Anopheles stephensi is a subtropical species that predominates in the Indian subcontinent (except Nepal and Sri Lanka) and is also distributed across the Middle East and South Asia region, existing in countries such as: Afghanistan, Bahrain, Bangladesh, China, Egypt, India, Iran, Iraq, Oman, Pakistan, Saudi Arabia, and Thailand.
+A. stephensi was discovered to be established on the continent of Africa, in Djibouti on the Horn of Africa in 2012 or 2013, in 2016 in Ethiopia, Sri Lanka in 2017, in 2019 in the Republic of the Sudan/North Sudan. and in 2022 in Kenya.